Texas Car Accident Laws

 Should I Report the Accident to My Car Insurance Company?

-States do not generally have laws on whether (or when) policyholders who get into a car accident should report the crash to their car insurance company, and Texas is no exception.
+States don't generally have laws on whether (or when) policyholders should report a crash to their car insurance company, and Texas is no exception.

 Around a dozen states follow some version of a "no-fault" system when it comes to car accidents, meaning after a crash drivers turn to their own insurance coverage to make a claim for injuries and certain out-of-pocket losses, regardless of who caused the accident.
 (Get the basics on how no-fault car insurance works.)

 Texas is not a no-fault state.
-That means all options are on the table if you're injured in a car accident in Texas.
-You can make a claim against the at-fault driver's insurance company, or file a lawsuit against the other driver in court.
+It follows a traditional fault-based system when it comes to car accidents.
+That means all options are on the table if you're injured in a car crash in Texas.
+You can:

 What Is the Texas Statute of Limitations for Car Accident Lawsuits?